al3xandr3/al3xandr3.github.io/_posts/2016-03-02-user-lifecycle-analytics-framework.md

       - Can we predict a user is churning soon, given his recent usage?
       - etc... all kind of breakdowns we could think of...

-   - (From the How and Why users Churn? insights) Suggestion on the opportunities for the business to invest on
+   - (From the How and Why users Churn? insights) Suggestion on the opportunities for the business to invest on.

 Similar structure can be used for other topics, like acquisition, retention, etc...